truhlvac/KSY_GAN/README.md

 # KSY_GAN
 This is a semestral project focused on Generative Adversial Networks with implementation of such network.

-The Stage I GAN model featured in the jupyter notebook (core file of this repository) was trained on the dataset of Caltech Birds 200.
+The Stage I GAN model based on Conditional DCGAN featured in the jupyter notebook (core file of this repository) was trained on the dataset of Caltech Birds 200.
 If you want to use this model and train it for yourself, you have to first download this dataset from its official site http://www.vision.caltech.edu/datasets/cub_200_2011/ into CUB_200_2011 directory inside the clone of this repository on your computer.

 Also if you want to use our pretrained weights for Stage I generator, you can download them from our Google Drive https://drive.google.com/file/d/1a3YuT4DT0JB4WL80C18UpQOxrhmRICqA/view?usp=drive_link .